Particular/docs.particular.net/samples/saga/migration/sample.md

  1. Wait until `Type 'start <SagaId>' or 'complete <SagaId>'` is shown in the "Client" console window.
  1. Start a couple of sagas with easy to remember IDs (e.g. `start 1`, `start 2` and `start 3`).
  1. Verify sagas are started by running `SELECT * FROM [NsbSamplesSagaMigration].[dbo].[TestSaga]`.
- 1. Verify that the messages were handled by "Server" endpoint.
+ 1. Verify that the messages were handled by the "Server" endpoint.
- 1. Complete one of the sagas (e.g. `complete 1`).
-Observe the message flow.
+ 1. Complete one of the sagas (e.g. `complete 1`) and observe the message flow.
 It can take up to 10 seconds to complete as the flow involves a saga timeout.
-The result should be completion of a saga (verify by checking that a corresponding row is removed from the saga table by running again the previous query).
+The result should be completion of a saga (verify by checking that a corresponding row is removed from the saga table by re-running the previous query).
  1. Stop the solution.
  1. Uncomment the `#define MIGRATION` line in `TestSaga.cs`.
  1. Start the solution.
  1. Start and complete some new sagas (e.g. `start A`, `start B` and `start C`).
  1. Verify sagas are started by running `SELECT * FROM [NsbSamplesSagaMigration].[dbo].[NewTestSaga]`.
- 1. Verify that the messages were handled by "Server.New" endpoint.
+ 1. Verify that the messages were handled by the "Server.New" endpoint.
- 1. Notice that "Server" console shows information indicating that the not-found handler has been used.
+ 1. Notice that the "Server" console shows information indicating that the not-found handler has been used.
  1. Complete the previously created sagas (`complete 2` or `complete 3`) to drain the saga store.
- 1. Verify the messages are handled by the old "Server" endpoint, not the "Server.New".
+ 1. Verify the messages are handled by the old "Server" endpoint, not the "Server.New" endpoint.
  1. Complete one of the new sagas (e.g. `complete A`) to verify it is handled properly by "Server.New"
  1. Complete another saga (e.g. `complete B`) and stop the solution as soon as `Got a follow-up message.` is shown in the console.
  1. Run `SELECT [Destination], [SagaId] FROM [NsbSamplesSagaMigration].[dbo].[NewTimeoutData]` to verify the timeout is stored in the database and the destination is the "Server.New" queue.
- 1. Uncomment the `#define POST_MIGRATION` in `Program.cs` and `DrainTempQueueSatelliteFeature.cs` of "Server.New".
+ 1. Uncomment the `#define POST_MIGRATION` line in `Program.cs` and `DrainTempQueueSatelliteFeature.cs` of "Server.New".
 This changes the input queue of "Server.New" back to the well-known `Samples.SagaMigration.Server` and enables an additional receiver that drains the temporary queue.
  1. Start only the "Server.New" project by right-clicking the project in Solution Explorer and selecting "Debug -> Start new instance".
  1. Notice "Server.New" prints `Moving message from Samples.SagaMigration.Server.New@<machine> to Samples.SagaMigration.Server@<machine>` and then `Got timeout.
 Completing.` which means the timeout has been successfully redirected from the temporary queue.
 This happens only if there were outstanding timeout messages present when new version of the endpoint replaced the old one.